“Portrait of Mrs. Alexander Hamilton” by Ralph Earl

 Elizabeth Schuyler was born in Albany, New York, and her family came from a wealthy and politically influential family.
 Her family was among the wealthy Dutch landowners who had settled around Albany in the mid-1600s.
 In 1780 Alexander Hamilton and Elizabeth met during the middle of the American Revolutionary War and married in the same year.
 Together they had eight children.

-In 1804, Alexander Hamilton became involved in an “affair of honour,” which led to his infamous duel with Aaron Burr and untimely death.
+In 1804, Alexander Hamilton became involved in an “affair of honor,” which led to his infamous duel with Aaron Burr and untimely death.
 Before the duel, he wrote Eliza two letters, telling her:

 Elizabeth remained dedicated to preserving her husband’s legacy.
 She was devoted to Alexander’s writings, and she wore a small package around her neck containing the pieces of a sonnet which Alexander wrote for her during the early days of their courtship.
-In 1806, two years after her husband’s death, she became co-founder and then deputy director of the first private orphanage in New York City.
-She served for twenty-seven years in this role, her passion for this cause was fueled by Alexander Hamilton’s personal history.
-Alexander Hamilton as a child was born out-of-wedlock in Nevis, a small island in the Caribbean Sea, and was orphaned as a child.
+In 1806, two years after her husband’s death, Mrs. Alexander Hamilton became co-founder and then deputy director of the first private orphanage in New York City.
+She served for twenty-seven years in this role.
+Alexander Hamilton’s personal history fueled her passion for this cause.
+Alexander Hamilton, as a child, was born out-of-wedlock in Nevis, a small island in the Caribbean Sea, and was orphaned as a child.
 He was fortunate enough to be taken in by a prosperous merchant.